 The HyperNetX (HNX) v3.7 Python library contains core hypergraph methods including hypernetwork analytics, computational topology methods, and visualization.
 The focus of HNX is on exploratory data analysis of hypergraphs at human scale, with visualization support.
 Metrics, collapsing, and components can be run on hypergraphs of modest size up to O(10K) nodes and edges, with visualization recommended for sub-hypergraphs O(100) nodes and edges.

 With HNX successfully released and reported in a workshop paper at HICSS, we are now preparing to proceed with the next steps needed to serve sponsor mission.
 Below we describe five tasks for new capability development, but first describe a critical overall prior task.
-Our deliverable will be a HyperNetX v1.0 with functionality including:
+Our deliverable will be a full release HyperNetX v1.0 with incremental releases to follow with full functionality including:

 Robust and generic use case exploration capability with the ability to pivot between multiple views on the same data set